FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_podcasts/2017-05-23-in-the-corner-back-by-the-woodpile.md

 year: 23 May 2017
 title: In the Corner Back by the Woodpile &#124; Episode 104 &#124; 23 May 2017
 maintitle: In the Corner Back by the Woodpile
-subtitle: Episode 104 - Fluorescent Decade on a Hill X
+subtitle: 23 May 2017 - Episode 104 - Fluorescent Decade on a Hill X
 description: Episode 104 - Fluorescent Decade on a Hill X
 image: /assets/images/podcasts/
 categories: [Podcasts, Popcasting, OnThisDay23May]